AdIBUnNy/AdIBUnNy/README.md

 - 🔭 I’m currently working on **Deep Learning projects and strengthening programming fundamentals**
 - 🌱 I’m currently learning **Machine Learning and Deep Learning**
-- 🤝 I’m looking for help with **Machine Learning, Deep Learning, and Data Science**
 - 👨‍💻 All of my projects are available at [https://github.com/AdIBUnNy](https://github.com/AdIBUnNy)
 - 💬 Ask me about **Python, C++, Machine Learning, Deep Learning**
 - 📫 How to reach me **adityabankar262002@gmail.com**